Backups

 name: # the backup name to restore

 An SGBackup can be restored only on SGCluster creation and such section can not be modified.
-Check the complete explanation about restoring a backup in the Restore a Backup Runbook.
+Check the complete explanation about how to restore a backup in the Restore a Backup Runbook.